wagood/laralist/README.md

 * Laravel [Pennant](https://github.com/laravel/pennant) is a simple, lightweight library for managing feature flags.

+* Laravel [Phone](https://github.com/Propaganistas/Laravel-Phone) Adds phone number functionality to Laravel based on the PHP port of libphonenumber by Google.

 * [PlanCraft](https://github.com/realrashid/plan-craft) is a powerful Laravel package engineered to revolutionize how you manage subscription plans and features within your Laravel SaaS application.

 * Laravel [Population](https://github.com/capsulescodes/laravel-population) package provides a set of commands that scan your migrations and detect any disparities between them and your database tables.
 If differences are found, a wizard is triggered to help you migrate and seed the new tables with converted records. <!-- migration -->